 STEVEN EISENREICH is Professor Fellow with expertise in Environmental (Organic) Chemistry and fate of organic pollutants in aquatic systems, Water Quality, and the Science-Policy Interface of the EU WFD.
 He co-teaches courses in IUPWARE on Water Resources and Science-Policy Interface, and Water Quality Assessment and Monitoring.

 Boud Verbeiren has a background in GIS and Remote Sensing.
 Mapping and modelling of spatial and temporal patterns of water-related phenomena form his core research interests and activities.
 Both natural (e.g. wetlands), as well as human-influenced areas (e.g. cities) are part of his focus study areas.

-Jiri is working at Flanders Hydraulic Research and visiting researcher at HYDR department.
+Jiri is working at Flanders Hydraulic Research and guest professor at VUB HYDR department.
+He is teaching the course Surface Hydrology.
 His research focusses on uncertainty analysis for hydrologic models.